vmstio/docs/content/rules/nsfw.md

 # NSFW

-We require that users refrain from posting sexually explicit content using their vmst.io accounts.
+We request that users refrain from posting sexually explicit content using their vmst.io accounts.
 While the definition of what is considered explicit might differ from region to region, this is generally understood to be content that would be considered explicit for users in the United States and Canada where our services are hosted.

 Absolutely under no circumstance is 18+ content allowed without a content warning.